Chronological, Sequential, and Consecutive Order

 Chronological Order

 Chronological order usually refers to how things happen in order of time.
 The segments of time may go forward or backward.
 This pattern works well when telling a story.
 People tell historical events in chronological order.
-Also explaining how something happens or works is in chronological order.
-Chronological order may recount a series of events that happened over time.
+Also, explaining how something happens or works is in chronological order.
+Chronological order may recount a series of events that occurred over time.
 Chronological order organizes events from one point in time to another.

-Online Activities to Help Teach Chronological Order
+Online Activities to Help Teach Chronological Order:

 Sequential Order

-Online Activities to Help Teach Sequential Order
+Online Activities to Help Teach Sequential Order:

 Consecutive Order

-Online Activities to Help Teach Consecutive Order
+Online Activities to Help Teach Consecutive Order:

 Teacher Wears Same Outfit in 40 Consecutive Yearbook Photos